Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Primal Bounding

 Note that the decision rules are solely applied to the state variables, whereas the recourse variables remain fully adjustable to the uncertain parameters (see Figure \ref{fig:two-stage-DR}).
+Problem \eqref{eq:2RO} is a 2ARO {\crev since} the temporal dependency between stages is removed thanks to the application of the two-stage decision rules {\crev (see Appendix~\ref{app:2AROreduction} for a detailed proof).
+We remark that the relatively complete recourse assumption stated in Assumption \ref{ass:feasibility} for the MSARO problem, does not guarantee that the 2ARO model has relatively complete recourse, but it can be ensured, for instance, by following the techniques mentioned in \citep{bodur2018two}.}

-Problem \eqref{eq:2RO} is a 2ARO and the temporal dependency between stages is removed thanks to the application of the two-stage decision rule.
-A practical result of such an approximation is that the resulting problem can be solved using the existing solution methods for the 2ARO.
-In the following sections, we study two special cases that directly benefit from this literature.
-The first one addresses \MSARO{} problems with continuous state variables, and the second can be applied to those problems that have only bounded integer state variables.
-Together, they permit the approximation of a (bounded) mixed-integer \MSARO{} with a 2ARO.
+A practical result of such an approximation is that the resulting problem can be solved using the existing solution methods for 2ARO. {\crev In the following sections, we present two possible choices for the decision rule $\twostageBFt$, respectively applicable to continuous and integer state variables.
+Together, they permit the approximation of an \MSARO{} problem with mixed-integer state variables via a 2ARO model.
+We remark that the nature of the recourse variables does not impact the reduction of an MSARO to a 2ARO, but plays an important role in the choice of an appropriate solution method for the resulting 2ARO model.
+In what follows, we illustrate the application of these decision rules and the algorithmic solution of ensuing 2ARO models.
+For ease of exposition, we present MSARO problems with only continuous and only integer state variables separately.}